pct/4press/README.md

 #4press

 4press is a blog engine clone and modified from [blogin](https://github.com/zmmbreeze/blogin).

+### Could not use on current stage

 ###Features

+* node.js
 * markdown
 * static site
 * rss support

 ###Install
-Sorry but cannot install on current stage!
+...

 ###Config
 config.json